mfpekala/Limousine-COOP-Writes/README.md

 ### `src/include`

-- `oop` folder
+- `coop` folder
-  - In keeping with the style of the original index, the `OopPGMIndex` (which admits out-of-place writes into leaf segment buffers) has a header-only implementation in `src/included/oop/pgm_index_buffered.hpp`.
-It's worth noting that while the `OopPGMIndex` is contained in a different folder, it is included as part of the `pgm` namespace.
+  - In keeping with the style of the original index, the `CoopPGMIndex` (which admits crammed out-of-place writes into leaf segment buffers) has a header-only implementation in `src/included/coop/pgm_index_buffered.hpp`.
+It's worth noting that while the `CoopPGMIndex` is contained in a different folder, it is included as part of the `pgm` namespace.
 - `debug` folder
   - Header-only implementation of useful index metrics in `metrics.hpp` and a progressbar in `progressbar.hpp`.
 - `pgm` folder